Ditectrev/DP-203/README.md

 - [ ] Box 1: MAX.
 Box 2: TumblingWindow.
 Box 3: DATEDIFF.
 - [ ] Box 1: DATEDIFF.
 Box 2: MAX.
 Box 3: TumblingWindow.
 - [x] Box 1: MAX.
 Box 2: TumblingWindow.
 Box 3: DATEDIFF.

-### You plan to create an Azure Synapse Analytics dedicated SQL pool.
-You need to minimize the time it takes to identify queries that return confidential information as defined by the company's data privacy regulations and the users who executed the queues.
-Which two components should you include in the solution?

-- [x] sensitivity-classification labels applied to columns that contain confidential information.
-- [ ] resource tags for databases that contain confidential information.
-- [x] audit logs sent to a Log Analytics workspace.
-- [ ] dynamic data masking for columns that contain confidential information.

 ### You are implementing Azure Stream Analytics windowing functions.
 Which windowing function should you use for each requirement?